What is Cystic Fibrosis?

 What other organs are affected in children with Cystic Fibrosis?

-Cystic fibrosis also affects the pancreas.
-This leads to reduced and ineffective digestive juice leading to impaired food absorbtion.
+Cystic fibrosis also affects the organs of the digestive system like the liver, pancreas and intestines.
+This leads to reduced and ineffective digestive juice leading to impaired food absorption.
 Hence these children would have large, bulky and frothy stools.
+Because of poor food absorption children get poor weight gain.

 How are patients with CF followed up and managed?